 - Body wash is better for those with normal skin.
 Body wash is thinner than shower gel because it comes in liquid form.

 - Moisturizing body wash is best for those with dry skin.
 During cold months, it also provides extra moisture.
 Moisturizing body washes are rich with moisture, often featuring occlusive agents, like petrolatum and mineral oil, which seal moisture into the skin while you are still in the bath or shower.
 It is still thinner in consistency in most cases than shower gel.

 - Shower gel is generally better for those with acne-prone or oily skin or in warm, humid climates.
 Shower gel is thicker than body wash and has a more firm consistency; many formulas are also “cooling,” with cucumber or sea extracts.

-- Treatment body washes or shower gels, like Neutrogena Clean and Clear Body Wash ($5.97, Amazon.com) defy the rules listed above.
-These contain active ingredients like salicyclic acid, a beta hydroxy acid (BHA) that alleviates acne, despite the fact that it is technically a “body wash.”
+- Treatment body washes or shower gels, like Neutrogena Body Clear Body Wash defy the rules listed above.
+These contain active ingredients like salicylic acid and a beta hydroxy acid (BHA) that alleviates acne, despite the fact that it is technically a “body wash.”
 BHAs work in part by softening keratin, a protein that forms part of the skin structure.
 This helps to loosen dry scaly skin, increasing cell turnover.

 - Green or white tea

 Certain luxury bath products may also contain skin conditioning nutrients like the following, which are beneficial when applied to the skin for long enough:

 - Vitamin B3 (niacinamide)

 - Vitamin E (tocopherol)